China stocks rise as Beijing steps up crackdown on short-selling

 China’s Commerce Ministry said import growth is likely to remain at a low level on Tuesday, just a day after a private survey showed China’s factory activity shrank more than initially estimated in July.

-Packaging materials distributor Shanghai Zijiang Enterprise (600210.SS) was Tuesday’s biggest gainer in the Shanghai index, surging 10 percent.
-In Shenzhen, shares of dye intermediates provider Hebi Janxi Chemical (300107.SZ) and plastic products maker Anhui Guofeng Plastic (000859.SZ) jumped 10 percent.
+Packaging materials distributor Shanghai Zijiang Enterprise was Tuesday’s biggest gainer in the Shanghai index, surging 10 percent.
+In Shenzhen, shares of dye intermediates provider Hebi Janxi Chemical and plastic products maker Anhui Guofeng Plastic jumped 10 percent.
+(Reporting by Donny Kwok; Editing by Richard Borsuk)